JongSx/.config/README.md

-# .config
+# dotfile

-My ubuntu configuration file
+Such dotfiles I'm using for.

 ## .vimrc